mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 ### Sharurshid

 Megacorporation speciaiizing in trade and speculation. with very little manufacturing capability.
 Sharurshid trades in luxury goods from all parts of the lmperium and many areas beyond.
-Most rare Terran wines and spirits are carried on the starships of Sharurshid.
+Most rare [[Terra|Terran]] wines and spirits are carried on the starships of Sharurshid.

 Stock ownership: Imperial family, 3%; Sharurshid trust, 46%; Zirunkariish, 13%; Hortalez et Cie.
 14%: other corporations, 14%: private ownership, 10%.